ozancanozdemir/ozancanozdemir.github.io/_teaching/assisted-courses.md

 ---
-title: "Courses I Assisted as a Teaching Assistant"
+title: "Click here to see a detailed list for the courses that I Assisted"
 collection: teaching
 type: ""
 permalink: /teaching/2014-spring-teaching-1